Jimako-e107-plugins/e107-old-plugins/README.md

 description: A plugin to implement an arcade in e107 with high score tables.

-State: break user profile, doesn't work under v2.1.7
+Original: break user profile, doesn't work under v2.1.7 After quick fix:  not visible errors, Current Challenges Champion looks for not existing file

 Php version:  not compatible with php7